Alexander-Schiendorfer/Alexander-Schiendorfer.github.io/_posts/2020-02-16-automatic-differentiation.md

 layout: post
 title:  "Automatic Differentiation for Deep Learning, by example"
 comments: true
+tags: [By example]
 ---
 # Automatic Differentiation for Deep Learning, by example
 ## TL;DR
 In essence, neural networks are simply mathematical functions that are composed of many simpler functions.
-During training, we need to find partial derivatives of each weight (or bias) to make adjustments.
+During training, we need to find partial derivatives of each weight (or bias) at a specific weight setting to make adjustments.
 All partial derivatives together are called the *gradient* (vector) and boil down to real numbers for a specific input to the function.
 This calculation can be easily programmed using *reverse mode automatic differentiation* which powers numerical frameworks such as [TensorFlow](https://www.tensorflow.org/tutorials/customization/autodiff) or [PyTorch](https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html).
 Let's peek under the hood and work out a couple of concrete examples (including a small Numpy implementation) to see the magic and connect the dots!

 Find a jupyter notebook accompanying the post [here](https://github.com/Alexander-Schiendorfer/Alexander-Schiendorfer.github.io/blob/master/notebooks/simple-autodiff.ipynb) or directly in Colab: